Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/UIElements.md

 - For mail and task pane add-ins, use `office.context.officeTheme` to match the theme of the Office applications.This API is currently only available in Office 2016.
-- For content add-ins, use `office.context.document.documentTheme` to match the theme of the document (PowerPoint only).
+- For PowerPoint content add-ins see [details](https://msdn.microsoft.com/EN-US/library/office/dn864586.aspx)

 <!-- Link to theming API docs and Humberto's seed sample.
 Add screenshot of themed add-in. -->